KnowScratcher/DreamKnot/README.md

 # DreamKnot
-DreamKnot is a advanced programming language based on Python
+DreamKnot is an advanced programming language based on Python